 Kalamazoo College collaborates with the Posse Foundation to provide full-ride scholarships, with programming support from our partners at PNC Bank, to bring students from Los Angeles to K.

-This program has greatly enriched our campus by bringing students like Moises Hernandez ‘17 to K. Deeply passionate about social justice, Moises worked on youth development and education projects with the Center for Civic Engagement (CCE).
+This program has greatly enriched our campus by bringing students like Moises Hernandez ‘17 to K. Deeply passionate about social justice, Moises worked on youth development projects with the Center for Civic Engagement.
 After graduation, Moises continued this work for several years as the assistant director for the CCE.
 We are proud to see him continue to grow his career at The Kalamazoo Promise.

 Geographically Diverse, Locally Invested